Home › Blog › What is Product Feedback & How to Collect it: An Actionable Guide

 The idea here is to know the reason behind the user’s subscription cancellation and what you can do to retain them.
 You can add a pop-up survey to your cancellation page using a feedback tool like Qualaroo to instantly capture contextual feedback from your abandoning users.

-Users are likelier to respond right when they take action and when the feedback fits the context of the situation perfectly.
+Users are likely to respond right when they take action and when the feedback fits the context of the situation perfectly.
 Here, you can use a product feedback platform to embed online pop-up surveys on your cancellation page to instantly capture feedback from your users.

 You can also send email and SMS surveys to the users who have canceled their subscriptions at a later date.